The STTNG Drop Target Saga

 Thinking I had found the problem, I reconnected the drop target down coil and and the game played properly.
 Once.
 Then, it was back up to its old tricks.
 I disconnected 58 again...and it was STILL up to its old tricks.
 What gives?

 As I stood there thinking what to try next, I was idly playing with the drop target with my hand.
 Pushing it up, dropping it down, pushing it up, dropping it down.
 And I noticed something: the metal plate that pushes the drop target up when the up coil engages was, occasionally, getting above the blade of the drop target switch!
-That meant that, each time the drop target went up, that plate would sometimes drop and engage the switch again.
-This would cause the repeated up signals I was getting!
+That meant that, when the drop target went up, that plate would sometimes drop and engage the switch again.
+This would certainly cause the repeated up signals I was getting!

 Comparing the blade on the new switch to the one on the original drop target assembly I had removed, I saw that the old switch was a good half an inch longer. being that long, there was no way for the plate to ever get on top of it.